heggy231/BUILD-A-MADLIBS-GAME/note.md

  2) Tell JS to talk to input field and answer array need to exchange info.
  '<br><input type="text">' and var answers =[]; need to talk to eachother!

- - Meet val(): The same way you alert length of an array to make sure there were things in it, we can use a JQuery method called val() to give us the value contained in the input field.
+ - Meet .val(): The same way you alert length of an array to make sure there were things in it, we can use a JQuery method called .val() to give us the value contained in the input field.
 	  // alert the .val of the form
 	  alert($('input').val());
   // note $ dollar sign is shorthand that says "this thing is a JQuery object!"
   Add this alert before an empty form gets added to your page.

+When running, alert box says "undefined" why?
+  When JS 1st loads up on the page, the input field is empty!
+There's nothing in it, so there's nothing for JS to alert!
+But the field exists, and undefined acknowledges that by helpfully telling you that there's no content in it.

+  Now, dismiss the first undefined window.
+Enter your name, see your name alert back to you!
+  Whatever you typed shows up!

+- Now that we know asking .val() stores the content of input really does work.
+  $('input').val()